 On the move, the Vitara is a fun car to drive and, while it won’t be as comfortable as a Qashqai on longer hauls, its eager engines and limited body roll give it a feel of a much smaller, nippy hatchback.
 Fitted with the 1.6-litre diesel engine, a Vitara in two-wheel-drive guise is frugal too – a theoretical 76mpg is possible, while road tax is just £20 per year

-For the best price, spec one up in our Suzuki Vitara deals page.
+For a great price, spec one up in our Suzuki Vitara deals page.

 4. Hyundai Tucson